 Neighborhoods in East LA & Northeast LA (NELA)

-Los Feliz also boasts some of the best-known residential architecture in Los Angeles, including two homes designed by Frank Lloyd Wright: The Ennis House, the Hollyhock House in Bransdall Park and Richard Neutra’s Lovell House.
+Los Feliz also boasts some of the best-known residential architecture in Los Angeles, including two homes designed by Frank Lloyd Wright: The Ennis House, the Hollyhock House in Barnsdall Park and Richard Neutra’s Lovell House.

 Atwater is a small neighborhood nestled between Los Feliz and Glassel Park.
-Local call it Atwater Village.
+Locals call it Atwater Village.
 The area is made up of about 90% single-family homes with hipster restaurants, bars, unique boutiques, coffee shops and farmers markets all within a walkable distance.
-It is quickly becoming one of the most desirable areas to live.
+It is quickly becoming one of the most desirable areas to live in.
 Also touted in the neighborhood is the Tam O’Shanter, established in 1922, one of the oldest restaurants in Los Angeles County.
 Walt Disney was a frequent patron at this spot.
 Fatty Arbuckle, John Wayne and Walt Disney members of the Disney studio were all regulars in the early days of the “Tam.”

 Montecito Heights is a small district in Northeast Los Angeles formerly known as the original East LA area.
 Central to just about everything.
 It is known by its residents as the "Wilderness in the City".
 The community of Montecito Heights, located between Los Angeles and Pasadena, has attracted artists, visionaries and intelligentsia for nearly a century.
 This picturesque district possesses a rich history as one of the oldest and most fascinating sections of Los Angeles.
 The Montecito Heights Improvement Association has operated for over two decades with the goal of protecting the historic integrity, preserving the natural beauty and advancing the progress of this little gem of a neighborhood.